nelsonudochukwu/qts3-wmb-test/outreachy/qts-index.md

 - Permissions or throttling by Wikidata for large-scale edits.
 In these cases, review the failed commands and correct the issues before re-running.

+## Recommendations
+- Let's maintain the blue.
+The green color is a stark divergence from the history of QuickStatements

 ## Conclusion
 QuickStatements is an essential tool for bulk editing on Wikidata, enabling users to manage large sets of data efficiently.
 By following this guide, you can create, update, and manage items with ease, improving the quality and accuracy of Wikidata.

 For more advanced use cases, refer to the [Wikidata documentation](https://www.wikidata.org/wiki/Help:QuickStatements) for further details and updates.

+## References
+This documentation was inspired from many sources, however, [Diátaxis](https://diataxis.fr/) was the most significant guide for a writing this as it provides a systematic approach to understanding the needs of documentation users.
+The [Google Technical Writing Course](https://developers.google.com/tech-writing/overview) was instrumental as well.

 ## ️💚️ THANK YOU MENTORS 💙
 <!-- ALL-CONTRIBUTORS-LIST:START -->